-Honey sesame chicken is a sticky, sweet, and savory delight!
-It’s an easy chicken dish made with crispy shallow-fried chicken chunks of chicken breast, smothered in a glossy and mouth-watering honey sesame sauce.
+This homemade honey sesame chicken is a sticky, sweet, and savory recipe inspired by a favorite Chinese take-out dish!
+It’s easy to make with crispy pieces of shallow-fried chicken breast, smothered in a mouth-watering honey sesame sauce.

 Find the full printable recipe with specific measurements below.

-Honey, sugar, soy sauce, sesame oil, sesame seeds, rice vinegar, cornstarch, and water are combined to make a thick sweet, and sticky sauce.
+- Honey sesame sauce: Honey, sugar, soy sauce, sesame oil, sesame seeds, rice vinegar, cornstarch, and water combine for a thick sweet, and sticky sauce.

 How to Make Honey Sesame Chicken Recipe

-- Coat the meat.
-Trim any excess fat off the skinless chicken breasts or thighs and cut them into bite-sized pieces.
-Place them in a large zip-top bag with cornstarch, salt, pepper, and garlic salt.
+Trim any excess fat off the skinless chicken breasts and cut them into evenly bite-sized pieces.
+Place in a large zip-top bag with cornstarch, salt, pepper, and garlic salt.
 Shake until each piece is evenly coated.

-- Wait until the oil is hot.
-To test the oil, splash a little water in the oil.
+- Wait until oil is hot.
+To test oil, splash a little water in the oil.
 If it pops, it’s ready.
-If you add the meat too early, it will start to absorb way too much oil as it sits and waits for it to heat up.
+If you add the meat too early, it will start to absorb way too much oil.

 - Do not overcrowd the pan.
-Doing so will lower the temperature of the oil and prevent all pieces from crisping up evenly.
+It lowers the temperature of the oil and prevents all pieces from crisping up evenly.

 - Simmer sauce.
-Simmer your sauce until it is thick and glossy before adding your chicken back to the pan.
-This allows the water to evaporate a bit and helps the sauce stick to the chicken better.
+Simmer sauce until it is thick and glossy before adding your chicken back to the pan.
+This evaporates the water and helps sauce stick to the chicken.

 Serving Suggestions